min2ha/ukwa-site/content/target/55074/index.en.md

   "subject": "IT Collection"
 }

-# Library Carpentry: Python for Librarians on Github

 Library Carpentry’s aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
 These lessons were designed for those interested in working with data in Python.